LucasMasayuki/countdown-timer/README.md

 # Countdown timer

+Countdown timer developed in svelte with sapper.
-Countdown timer, with event name, the end day and the end time.
+The countdown has the following inputs, a event name, the end day and the end time.
 The countdown updates automatically, when leaving the input.

 ## Acess the countdown timer